 api-ms-win-crt-runtime-l1-1-0.dll is an essential file for the Windows operating system.
 It is used to extract various resources for third-party applications.
-It is linked to C++ programming language.
+It is linked to the C++ programming language.
 Missing the file means that the programs which are running in this language won’t launch successfully as they won’t find the required file.

 There are various fixes for this problem.
 We can try reinstalling the C++ redistributable packages.
 Start with the first solution and work your way down.
 After performing each solution, you should try running the application.
 If it still doesn’t work, try reinstalling it.
 Do note that these solutions work for almost all versions of Windows.

 Note: Do not attempt to download the .dll file from any external website and replace it.
 The source isn’t approved and they may contain malware.
 Follow the methods listed below.